 Santa's Grumpy Elf shares a little secret

-about where Santa lives!
+about where Santa Claus lives!

-Where does Santa live?
+So where does Santa live?
 Where doesn't Santa live!
 It's like

 Do you want to know more about where Santa Claus lives?
 Well keep reading then!